The Shift to SIFs: Reduce serious incidents by tracking Total SIF Exposure

 Highwire, Chief Safety Officer

 David Tibbetts is a Certified Safety Professional and Chief Safety Officer at Highwire.
-David’s focus is on continued product development, client success, and customer support with the goal of helping Highwire clients elevate their contracting partners to identify, manage, and mitigate risk throughout the life of the project.
+His focus is on continued product development, client success, and customer support with the goal of helping Highwire clients deliver Contractor Success through full-lifecycle risk mitigation.

 LinkedIn